 The Commission's work in the sector will continue, primarily through cooperation between international organisations in the field, and information gathering operations.

-As required by the Council conclusions on the fight against the financing of terrorism and foreseen in the Communication on an Action Plan for strengthening the fight against terrorist financing, the Commission should propose a legislative proposal against illicit trade in cultural goods in the second quarter of 2017.
-Public consultation on rules on the import of cultural goods is open until 23 January 2017.
+As required by the Council conclusions on the fight against the financing of terrorism and as set out in the Communication on an Action Plan for strengthening the fight against terrorist financing, the Commission has adopted a proposal for a regulation on imports of cultural goods.
+Read the press release for more information.